bartbutenaers/node-red-contrib-ui-svg/README.md

 ## Control via messages
 Most of the SVG information can be manipulated by sending input messages to this node.
-Supported commands include...

-* update_text
-* update_innerHTML
-* update_attribute
-* set_attribute
-* update_style
-* set_style

-*Refer to the nodes built-in help for full details and examples.*

-### Some general guidelines:
+### Some general msg guidelines:
-+ To define on which SVG element(s) the control message needs to be applied, the element needs to be identified via a [css selector](https://www.w3schools.com/cssref/css_selectors.asp).
++ To define on which SVG element(s) the control message needs to be applied, the element needs to be identified via a [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp).
 This is a very powerful query mechanism that allows you to apply the control message to multiple SVG elements at once!
 For example set all texts with class 'titleText' to value 'my title':
    ```
    "payload": {
         "command": "update_text",